mvernacc/goes_background/README.md

 Set the Windows 10 lock screen to a live* image of Earth from the [GOES satellites](https://www.goes-r.gov/).

 Thanks to NOAA and NASA for providing us with these amazing images!
+The images show (approximated) true color on the day side of the planet and IR imagery on the night side.
+You can learn about how these images are created [here](https://www.star.nesdis.noaa.gov/GOES/documents/QuickGuide_CIRA_Geocolor_20171019.pdf).

 WARNING: USE AT YOUR OWN RISK!
 I have not tested this code thoroughly, and I can't promise that you won't bork your system using it.
 In particular, this code uses `PIL` to open a (untrusted) image from the web; `PIL` has had many security vulnerabilities in the past ([examples](https://nvd.nist.gov/vuln/search/results?form_type=Basic&results_type=overview&query=python+image+library&search_type=all)).